mazes-80/compost/README.md

 ------
 The common output is the default:dirt.
 But sometimes an other random vergeatble appears in output slot (Useful in singlenode worlds).
-Abstract an new vegetable grows on compoast.
+Abstract an new vegetable grows on compost.
 The possible output vegetables are group flora, sapling, seed or registered decoration with deco_type "simple".

 Nodebox